him1411/song-search-engine-csf469/documentation/design-document.md

 ```
 ## Creating The GUI
 GUI has been created using flask framework of python and the front end web pages have been designed using HTML, CSS and Bootstrap.
+We have also provided multilingual query support using google API.
+Details about the song is obtained using the iTunes API.

 ### The Search Engine Home page.